Press

 BONUS: Check out the Seafood Sinigang recipe on the Chicago Sun-Times.

-13 April 2018 by Rosalind Tordesillas
+13 APRIL 2018 BY Rosalind Tordesillas

 At a recent workshop for college students of Filipino background, Pablo asked attendees if they’d ever been called or heard the term "dogeaters" as a pejorative for Filipinos.